Preparing to Learn: Helpful hints on how to learn in law school

 Before classes begin: Week before classes begin

 Print a copy of each syllabus and read through the requirements and assignments, noting the topics.
 Create a working outline by using the syllabus and the table of contents.
-For more information please read the document on outlining.
+For more information, please read the section on outlining.

-2 hours: Read the entire assignment through once.
-Look for the big picture and then read through once more.
-Use your highlighter/pen/pencil to synthesize the material during this second reading.
+- 2 hours: Read the entire assignment through once.
+Look for the big picture.Then, read through the assignment once more.
+Use your highlighter/pen/pencil to synthesize and organize the material during this second reading.

-30 to 45 minutes: Create case briefs, take notes and even outline.
-For more information please read the documents on case briefing, outlining and note taking.
+- 30 to 45 minutes: Create case briefs, take notes, and even outline.
+For more information, please read the sections on case briefing, outlining, and note taking.